vivekvision/PandasDataWrangling/PandasSyntax.md

 # Stack two data-frame

-Stack data-frame df1 and data-frame df2
+#Stack data-frame df1 and data-frame df2

-import pandas as pd
 df = pd.concat([df1, df2], axis=0, ignore_index=True, sort=False)

-Note: Ensure all columns are matching, data type for each column must have matching data type to avoid mess up in concat()
+#Befor concat fucntion call, ensure all column names are matching, each column must have matching data-type
+#matching column names and column data-type is essential to avoid mess up in concat() function

-If else conditional on Column value
+# If else conditional on Column value

 Numpy function where and select can be used with pandas data-frame to perform data wrangling involving one or more conditions on column values